How can you receive a terminal illness benefit from your life insurance policy? Read on to find out.

 - Critical illness insurance.
 Critical illness cover (also known as trauma insurance) can be bought as either a standalone product or as part of your life insurance policy.
 The policy will provide you with a lump sum payment if you're diagnosed with any one of the critical illnesses listed in the policy document.
 These policies generally include caveats such as the insured must live for minimum number of days after being diagnosed, generally 20 to 30 days, before a benefit will be paid.

 - Terminal illness insurance.
 A terminal illness benefit is not available as a standalone product.
 It provides you with a benefit when you've been told that you have a maximum of 12 months to live.

 When applying for life insurance the insurance company will factor in your age, health employment, environment, an other activities, in order to be able to arrive at the correct premium for you to pay.
-It is vitally important that you be extremely honest in answering all these questions as if you fudge any area at all it could mean that when the time comes to make a claim it will be declined because of some earlier dishonesty.
+It is important that you be honest in answering all these questions.

 If you fudge any area at all, when the time comes to make a claim, you may be declined.

 Why do I need to disclose my health?

 Most life insurance policies will look at your risk when:

 - Arriving at the correct premium to charge you for basic life insurance